Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 from the parking areas near the end of the Zion Canyon road.

-Zion Subway
+Zion Subway from the bottom

 named Left Fork of North Creek.
 The non-technical out and back hike to the bottom of the